Placements, WIL and Managing Risk

 Managing institutional risk around the co-delivery of placements and work-integrated learning is a strategic, operation and legal responsibility of Western.
 We demonstrate, via the Higher Education Framework, that “risks to higher education operations have been identified and material risks are being managed and mitigated effectively” (HES Framework, section 6.2.1.e), with placements and WIL being “quality assured, including assurance of the quality of supervision of student experiences” (HES Framework, section 5.4.1).
 Different risks may apply to the co-creation of curriculum.

 Quality assurance and risk management of placements and WIL are interdependent.
-Western can demonstrate quality assurance through the management of all risks that can impact the delivery and quality of placements and WIL experiences.
+Western can demonstrate quality assurance through the management of all risks that can impact the delivery and quality of placements and WIL experiences - our agreements are a key action.

 What are some of the due diligence can be undertaken to minimise risk and improve quality in placements and WIL experiences?

-- Document the expectations and obligations of the parties in a written WIL agreement
+- Document the expectations and obligations of the parties in a written agreement

 - Partner and/or academic supervision is identified